Methodology

 The 10 Effect Categories

-Each category maps to a distinct use case and a set of terpene signals.
+Each category maps to a distinct use case and a set of terpene associations.
 These are informational descriptions — not medical claims.

 Energizing — Uplifting and active.
-Associated with limonene, terpinolene, and pinene.
+Associated with terpinolene, ocimene, and pinene.

 Creative — Divergent thinking and ideation.
-Often driven by terpinolene and limonene at moderate THC.
+Often associated with pinene, limonene, and terpinolene.

-Sexual Amplification — Sensory enhancement and arousal.
-Associated with limonene, linalool, and vasodilatory terpenes.
+Sexual Amplification — Sensory enhancement.
+Associated with limonene and linalool.
+A thin-evidence lane — modeled by few terpenes.

 Relaxing — Body and mind ease without heavy sedation.
 Myrcene, linalool, and caryophyllene.

-Pain Relief — Physical discomfort reduction.
-Caryophyllene (CB2 receptor agonist), myrcene, and humulene.
+Pain Relief — Physical-comfort associations.
+Caryophyllene (a CB2 receptor agonist), myrcene, and humulene.

 What Matchleaf Is Not